Saddle-To-Saddle Dynamics in Deep ReLU Networks: Low-Rank Bias in the First Saddle Escape: Discussion: Saddle-to-Saddle dynamics

-Assuming that GD does find the optimal escape direction, it will have approximately rank 1 layers as it escapes the saddle.
-The next step is to show that these layers remain approximately rank until reaching a second saddle.
+Assuming that GD does find the optimal escape direction, it will have approximately rank-one layers as it escapes the saddle.
+The next step is to show that these layers remain approximately rank-one until reaching a second saddle.

-In linear networks, this follows from the fact that the optimal escape direction is rank 1 and balanced (i.e. $W_\ell^T W_\ell = W_{\ell-1} W_{\ell-1}^T$ for all layers $\ell$), and that the space of rank 1 and balanced network is an invariant space under GF.
+In linear networks, this follows from the fact that the optimal escape direction is rank-one and balanced (i.e. $W_\ell^T W_\ell = W_{\ell-1} W_{\ell-1}^T$ for all layers $\ell$), and that the space of rank-one and balanced network is an invariant space under GF.

-The ReLU case is more difficult because we have only approximate rank 1 layers.
-More precisely to guarantee that there is a layer that is $\epsilon$-approximately rank 1, we need both a small initialization and a large depth, in contrast to linear networks where a small enough initialization is sufficient.
+The ReLU case is more difficult because we have only approximately rank-one layers.
+More precisely to guarantee that there is a layer that is $\epsilon$-approximately rank-one, we need both a small initialization and a large depth, in contrast to linear networks where a small enough initialization is sufficient.
 Our second conjecture would help with this aspect.

-The next difficulty is to show that the approximate rank 1 layers remain so for a sufficient amount of time.
-The key tool to prove this in linear networks is the balancedness.
+The next difficulty is to show that the approximate rank-one layers remain so for a sufficient amount of time.
+The key tool to prove this in linear networks is balancedness.
 ReLU networks only satisfy weak balancedness in general , i.e. $diag(W_\ell^T W_\ell) = diag(W_{\ell-1} W_{\ell-1}^T)$, however the stronger balancedness applies at layers where the pre-activations have non-negative entries: $Z_\ell \geq 0$.

-\textbf{(4) BN-rank incremental learning} The final goal is to prove that these Saddle-to-Saddle dynamics allow ReLU networks to implement a form of greedy low BN-rank search where a minimal BN-rank interpolator is greedily searched by first searching among BN-rank 1 functions then gradually among higher rank functions, stopping at the smallest BN-rank sufficient to fit the data.
+\textbf{(4) BN-rank incremental learning} { The final goal is to prove that these Saddle-to-Saddle dynamics allow ReLU networks to implement a form of greedy low BN-rank algorithm, which searches first among BN-rank one functions, then among gradually higher rank functions, stopping at the smallest BN-rank sufficient to fit the data. }

 Again, this is inspired by an analogy to linear network, which implement a greedy low-rank algorithm to minimize the traditional rank.
 In parameter space, the GD dynamics visits a sequence of saddles of increasing rank.
-It starts close to the saddle at the origin (the best rank 0 fit), before escaping along a rank 1 direction until reaching a rank 1 critical point (locally optimal rank 1 fit).
-If the loss is zero at this point, the GD dynamics stop, otherwise this best rank 1 fit is a saddle where GD plateaus for some time until escaping along a rank 2 direction, and so on and so forth \cite{jacot-2021-DLN-Saddle}.
+It starts close to the saddle at the origin (the best rank 0 fit), before escaping along a rank-one direction until reaching a rank-one critical point (locally optimal rank-one fit).
+If the loss is zero at this point, the GD dynamics stop, otherwise this best rank-one fit is a saddle where GD plateaus for some time until escaping along a rank 2 direction, and so on \citep{jacot-2021-DLN-Saddle}.